Add a custom icon and header link on your homepage

 4. Select Home Page from the dropdown.

 5. Paste the merge code value where you'd like it to appear in your home page.
-This may take some trial and error, but we have a few suggestions:
+This may take some trial and error.

 6. Save your changes.